sfu-ireceptor/turnkey-service/README.md

 - a web application exposing that database to the world using the [iReceptor API](https://github.com/sfu-ireceptor/api)
 - some command line tools to add data to the database

-### Software used
-- a [node.js](https://nodejs.org/en/about/) web application reading from a [MongoDB](https://www.mongodb.com/what-is-mongodb) database.
-- [Docker](https://www.docker.com/why-docker) containers: nothing will be installed directly on your system, except for Docker itself and a system service to easily start/stop the Docker containers.

 ## Installation

-Requirements:
-- Ubuntu (tested on 16.04)
-- a user with sudo permissions
+Requirements: Ubuntu (tested on 16.04) and a user with sudo permissions

 ###
 Get the source code: